jkim50104/OpenReal2Sim/openreal2sim/motion/README.md

 ### 4. Grasp Proposal Generation
 `modules/grasp_generation.py`

-- Samples dense surface points per object, runs **GraspNet** to produce grasp candidates, and optionally applies NMS + score truncation.
+- Samples dense surface points per object, runs **GraspGen** to produce grasp candidates, and optionally applies NMS + score truncation.
-- Saves raw `.npy` proposals & `.ply` visualizations under `outputs/<key>/grasps/`.
+- Saves raw `.npz` proposals & `.ply` visualizations under `outputs/<key>/grasps/`.
-- For the manipulated object, rescores grasps using the contact point/direction hints and writes both `grasps` and `rescored_grasps` paths into `scene.json`.
-- There are three strategies to rescore grasps:
-    - `default`: use the z-align strategy to rescore grasps.
-    - `point_only`: only use the contact point to rescore grasps.
-    - `point_and_direction`: use both the contact point and the approach direction to rescore grasps.
+- We have moved rescoring to the grasps to the simulator due to difference in sim pose and recon pose for objects.
 ---

 ## How to Use